mo-soliman/Computer-Vision-Deep-Learning-Python/Project 03 - Document Scanner/README.md

 finally apply thresholding to see the black & white paper effect.

-To fire this program just type the first or the second command in the Commands.txt file after cd-ing into the project directory.
+To run this program just type the first or the second command in the Commands.txt file after cd-ing into the project directory.
 (2 different examples on 2 images)

 Thanks to pyimage search.